Hurence/logisland/logisland-documentation/tutorials/index-excel-spreadsheet.rst

 2. Launch the script
 --------------------
 For this tutorial we will handle an excel file.
-We will process it with an ExcelExtractorPlugin that will produce a bunch of Records and we'll send them to Elastiscearch
+We will process it with an ExcelExtract that will produce a bunch of Records and we'll send them to Elastiscearch
 Connect a shell to your logisland container to launch the following streaming jobs.

 For ElasticSearch :